-Beginning January 1, 2023, employers with workers based in Oregon will be assessed a payroll tax called Paid Leave Oregon (formerly known as PFMLI) so the state can provide a family and medical leave benefit to all eligible workers.
+Beginning January 1, 2023, employers with workers based in Oregon will be assessed a payroll tax called Paid Leave Oregon so the state can provide a family and medical leave benefit to all eligible workers.
 For most Oregon employers, participation is mandatory.